 Through the Chicago area, Interstate 94 follows the Tri-State Tollway south to both I-294 and the Edens Spur.
 The tolled spur links the Tri-State Tollway with the Edens Expressway, which Interstate 94 takes south to its merge with Interstate 90 along the Kennedy Expressway.
 The Kennedy carries both to the Chicago Loop, where the Dan Ryan Expressway and Eisenhower Expressway (I-290) come together.
-The 15.39-mile overlap between I-90 & 94 concludes at the Dan Ryan interchange with the Chicago Skyway in south Chicago.
-I-90 veers southeast on the toll road to Calumet City, Indiana, while I-94 remains southward along the Dan Ryan to I-57 and the Bishop Ford Freeway.
+The 15.39-mile overlap between I-90/94 concludes at the Dan Ryan interchange with the Chicago Skyway in south Chicago.
+I-90 angles southeast on the toll road to Calumet City, Indiana, while I-94 remains southward along the Dan Ryan to I-57 and the Bishop Ford Freeway.

-Following the Bishop Ford Freeway, Interstate 94 heads south to South Holland and Lansing, where the freeway resumes an eastward course along side Interstate 80 on the Kingery and Frank Borman Expressways through northwest Indiana.
+Following the Bishop Ford Freeway, Interstate 94 heads south to South Holland and Lansing, where the freeway resumes an eastward course along side I-80 on the Kingery and Frank Borman Expressways through northwest Indiana.
 The 18.53-mile overlap with I-80 ends at Lake Station where Interstate 80 departs for I-90 east along the Indiana Toll Road toward Toledo, Ohio and I-94 shifts northward along the periphery of Lake Michigan to Michigan City and Benton Harbor, Michigan.